sameersinha-collab/echoproj/DEPLOY.md

 This will:
 - Build the Docker image
-- Push it to Artifact Registry (`asia-south1-docker.pkg.dev/handy-compass-481307-i8/zippy`)
+- Push it to Artifact Registry (configured in `cloudbuild.yaml`)
-- Deploy it to Cloud Run in `asia-south1` region
+- Deploy it to Cloud Run in your specified region

 ### 3. Manual Deployment (Alternative)